 It's Time to Opa!

-Celebrate the Mediterranean at the 38th Annual Galveston Island Greek Festival, October 15 and 16, with the Assumption of the Virgin Mary Greek Orthodox Church at their annual party at 1824 Ball St.
+The 39th Annual Galveston Island Greek Festival, October 14 and 15, returns to the Assumption of the Virgin Mary Greek Orthodox Church, 1824 Ball St.

 |Spanakopita, Greek Pie||Galveston Island Greek Festival|

 A celebration of the Hellenic culture, this lively event features Greek food, wines, beer, pastries and commemorative items.
 All food and pastries are prepared by parishioners some who are well known chefs.
 Only the freshest ingredients are used in the centuries old recipes that have been passed down through generations.
 The Greek plate consists of pastitsio, meatballs, dolmades, olives, salad, feta cheese, tiropita, spanakopita, and pita bread for $24.
 Ala carte include souvlaki and gyros are $14 and a vegetarian plate is $20.
 Pastry selections include baklava, kourambiedes, paximadia, koulourakia, and a few ‘cook’s’ choicen pastries.
 All foods and pastries are available to go.

 Enjoy an ice cold Greek FIX beer as well as American favorites, or choose from an assortment of Greek wines, available by the glass or bottle, all paired to compliment the cuisine.

 |Traditional Greek Dancers||Galveston Island Greek Festival|

 Returning by popular demand is live Bouzouki by Dimitri Karageorgo, who will perform throughout both days, along with traditional Greek Dancers.
 Church tours will be led by Father Stelios Sitaras.
 Imported merchandise and food products from Greece will be available for purchase in the Greek market.
 An inside and outside event, the festival is rain or shine.
 Come join us.